Home » Recipes » Entree Recipes » Pork Recipes » Honey Soy Pork Bowls

 Serving: 1servingCalories: 836kcalCarbohydrates: 111gProtein: 69gFat: 12gSaturated Fat: 3gPolyunsaturated Fat: 3gMonounsaturated Fat: 5gTrans Fat: 0.1gCholesterol: 184mgSodium: 2530mgPotassium: 1491mgFiber: 4gSugar: 35gVitamin A: 22IUVitamin C: 2mgCalcium: 67mgIron: 5mg

-Keyword: Easy Lunch, Meal planning, Pork, Rice Bowls
+Keywords: Easy Lunch, Meal planning, Pork, Rice Bowls

-Please let me know how it turned out for you!
+Did you make this recipe?Let me know how it was!
 Leave a comment below and tag @theheartylife on Instagram and hashtag it #theheartylife.

 Leave a Reply